Open a project

 2. On the start page, open your project from the list of recent projects.

-A Project Recovery prompt informs you that the backup project was saved more recently than your original project.
+A Project Recovery prompt informs you that the backup copy of the project was saved more recently than the original project.

 Project Recovery prompt